Vendee: tourism and sightseeing

 - the water park at Oceanile, Noirmoutier

-- there are more gentle quiz-pathfinder games at Chateau de la Guignardiere.
+- the quiz-pathfinder games at Chateau de la Guignardiere.

 Most regions of Vendée have some sort of festival or display close to hand, especially during the summer months - ask at the tourist office close to where you are staying.